 What Are the Brand Names of Barbiturates?

 There are both brand names and generic names for barbiturates.
-When being sold in the abusive or recreational manner, sometimes the drugs would be named something else.
+When being sold in an abusive or recreational manner, sometimes the drugs would be named something else.
 There are many brand names for this type of drug.
 The long list of barbiturates in brand name form includes Allonal, Amytal Sodium, Brevital, Butabarb, Butalan, Buticaps, Butisol Sodium, Luminal, Mebaral, Mephyltaletten, Nembutal, Nembutal Sodium, Oramon, Pentothal, Phemiton, Prominal, Sarisol, Seconal, Somnifaine, and Surital.

 What Are the Generic Names of Barbiturates?

 In addition to the brand names of barbiturates mentioned above, there are also generic names for this type of drug.
-The long list of barbiturates in generic name form includes Amobarbital Sodium, Aprobarbital, Butabarbital, Mephobarbital (methylphenobarbital), Methohexital, Pentobarbital, Phenobarbital, Primidone, Secobarbital, Thiopental Sodium and Thiamylal.
+The long list of barbiturates in generic name form includes Amobarbital Sodium, Aprobarbital, Butabarbital, Mephobarbital (methylphenobarbital), Methohexital, Pentobarbital, Phenobarbital, Primidone, Secobarbital, Thiopental Sodium, and Thiamylal.

 What Are the Street Names of Barbiturates?

 There are also street names for barbiturates.
 As mentioned above, when this type of drug is being sold for abuse or recreational use, there are often other names used for them.
-The Amobarbital is often called blue devils, blue heavens, blue velvet or downers.
-The Pentobarbital is often called Mexican yellow, abbots, yellow jackets or nembies.
+The Amobarbital is often called blue devils, blue heavens, blue velvet, or downers.
+The Pentobarbital is often called Mexican yellow, abbots, yellow jackets, or nembies.
 The Phenobarbital is often called purple hearts and goof balls.
-The Secobarbital is often called pink ladies, pinks, lilly, F-40s, red devils, red birds, reds or seggy.
+The Secobarbital is often called pink ladies, pinks, lilly, F-40s, red devils, red birds, reds, or seggy.
 There are also some general names for barbiturates being sold on the streets as well.
 These names include sleepers, phennies, downers, Christmas trees, blockbusters, and barbs.

 What Are the Short to Intermediate Acting Barbiturates?

-The short to intermediate acting barbiturates are Amytal (also known as Amobarbital), Alurate (also known as Aprobarbital), Butisol (also known as Butobarbital), Nembutal (also known as Phenobarbital) and Seconal (also known as Secobarbital).
+The short to intermediate-acting barbiturates are Amytal (also known as Amobarbital), Alurate (also known as Aprobarbital), Butisol (also known as Butobarbital), Nembutal (also known as Phenobarbital), and Seconal (also known as Secobarbital).
 Amytal comes in a capsule filled with bluish powder.
 Alurate comes in tablet form.
 Butisol comes in a light-blue tablet form.
 Nembutal often comes in a clear liquid, injectable form.
 Seconal comes in a capsule with reddish-colored powder.

-What Are the Long Acting Barbiturates?
+What Are the Long-Acting Barbiturates?

-The long acting barbiturates are Luminal (also known as Phenobarbital), Mebaral (also known as Mephobarbital) and Prominal (also known as Methylophenobarbital).
+The long-acting barbiturates are Luminal (also known as Phenobarbital), Mebaral (also known as Mephobarbital), and Prominal (also known as Methylophenobarbital).
 Luminal often comes as white-round tablets.
 Mebaral comes in white-round tablets or injectable form.
 Prominal comes in white-round tablets as well.

 What Are the Combination Barbiturates?